tuck3rb/Lab5Repo/README.md

 <ins>Narrative Structure:</ins>

-Step into the platform shoes of Big Vegas, a washed up singer who trudges through the desolate, pitiful streets of a suburban cityscape, collecting and pirating CDs to barely make a living.
+Step into the platform shoes of Big Vegas, a washed up singer who trudges through the desolate, pitiful streets of a suburban cityscape, collecting and pirating CDs in spite of the music streaming industry.
 As you wander through the dreary landscape, the only sounds you hear are the echoes of your footsteps and the melancholic tunes of pirated music.

 Each pirated CD earns you a meager sum, barely enough to keep your head above water in a surreal, pirated music purgatory.
-But the desire for a better life is too great to resist, and you continue to scour the city for more CDs, constantly avoiding the reign of Boss.
+But the desire for a better life is too great to resist, and you continue to scour the city for more CDs, constantly avoiding the reign of the Shopkeeper.

 As you progress through the game, the reality of your situation becomes clear.
 There is no escape from this life of piracy and desperation.
 Despite your best efforts, the city's corrupt system is rigged against you, Big Vegas will never return from exile.